The Nellor Law Office provides legal services to debtors, committees and creditors in bankruptcy cases and proceedings.

 Basic Principles Of Chapter 13 Relief

 Chapter 13 is commonly known as a “wage earner” case.
-This common description is not totally accurate because chapter 13 is not limited just to persons who earn ”wages”; It is available to individuals who have “regular income.”
+This common description is not totally accurate because chapter 13 is not limited just to persons who earn wages; It is available to individuals who have some kinf of “regular income.”

 A chapter 13 plan is commonly either an “extension” or a “composition”: An extension plan simply extends the time a person normally has to pay current debt.
 A composition plan extends the time to repay debt and reduces or eliminates the amount of debt that is repaid.
 A debtor must pledge all of his or her disposable income to a trustee for a “commitment period” in order to have a composition plan approved.
 The applicable commitment period is calculated based on a person's income in relation to the median income in the state in which the debtor resides.